oskarhane/actus/README.md

 [ ] Make it self learning using a in memory tree that can be loaded and downloaded

-[ ] Stepping doesn't scroll the items into view

 [ ] Commands should be able to require params